Louis-André Pichon: Family and education

 Louis-Andre Pichon was the son of Simeon Pichon, shoemaker, and Jeanne Fortier.

 He studied at the College of Oratory and then studied philosophy at the Lycée Louis-le-Grand in Paris from 1790.

 Diplomatic career

 He was originally a French diplomat in Philadelphia from 1793 to 1796, before returning to Paris to make a reconciliation, between the two countries after the Quasi-War, that led to the Treaty of Mortefontaine.

 He was ambassador to France and chargé d'affaires in Washington, D.C. from 1801 to 1804.

 He expressed strong criticism, when the U.S. resumed trade relations with the parties in Haiti freed by the black general Jean-Jacques Dessalines, at the failure of the expedition to Saint-Domingue.

 During the Saint-Domingue expedition, he struggled to ensure adequate supplies to the military, but quarreled with Charles Leclerc.
-The brother of Peter Bauduy, Louis Alexander Amelia Bauduy Bellevue is also a captain in the army of Leclerc, after having fought in 1797, alongside the English against Toussaint Louverture.
+The brother of Peter Bauduy, Louis Alexander Amelia Bauduy Bellevue was also a captain in the army of Leclerc, after having fought in 1797, alongside the English against Toussaint Louverture.